sougaaat/Telagana-Growth-Analysis/README.md

 **Telangana_Growth_Analysis.ipynb**: Refer to the Jupyter Notebook for insights into data preprocessing and transformation. <br>

-**Metadata**: Refers to the description of each datasets. <br>
+**Metadata**: Refers to the description of each dataset. <br>

-**telangana_district_map.json**: Refers to a customer shape map to use in dashboarding. <br>
+**telangana_district_map.json**: Refers to a customer shape map for dashboarding. <br>

 ## Contributions
-Feel free to contribute by opening issues or creating pull requests for improvements or additional analyses.
+You can feel free to contribute by opening issues or creating pull requests for improvements or additional analyses.

 ## License
 This project is unlicensed.
 All rights are reserved.